Lawyers Urge Uniformity in Courts’ Pandemic Response

 The court mandated remote proceedings for all civil cases in early April.
 Jury trials are also held by video, and Desautels said jurors have benefited from being able to simultaneously view evidence and witness testimony on the same screen.

 Michele Brown, an attorney who practices family law in San Diego, said remote hearings have also helped self-represented litigants.
-“It’s expensive to go to court. you have to take an entire day off of work, and pay $30 for parking.”
+“It’s expensive to go to court.
+Uou have to take an entire day off of work, and pay $30 for parking.”

 Remote proceedings also reduced attorneys’ fees for low-income clients.
 “You’re not paying your lawyer to drive to and from court.”